 This means you can’t disentangle them from one another.

-It has been shown that changes to thyroid function alters both progesterone and cortisol levels.
+It has been shown that changes in thyroid function alter both progesterone and cortisol levels (8).

-We already know that stress alters cortisol and progesterone, and we know that obesity alters thyroid function.
+We already know that stress alters cortisol and progesterone (9), and we know that obesity alters thyroid function.

 It’s easy to see how even slight changes to other hormones in your body can impact other hormones including progesterone.